dogweather/forkful/content/fi/python/strings/extracting-substrings.md

   \ from\u2026"
 lastmod: '2024-03-13T22:44:56.132567-06:00'
 model: gpt-4-1106-preview
-summary: "Substring extraction is about pulling specific parts from a string.
-Programmers\
+summary: Substring extraction is about pulling specific parts from a string.
-  \ do it to process or analyze text data - like extracting usernames from\u2026"
 title: Merkkijonojen osien poimiminen
 weight: 6
 ---